-3.4.
-Data collection
+3.5 Data collection

-3.4.1.
-Online survey
+3.5.1 Online survey

-The online survey could be accessed by clicking on the link in the email invitation or reminders or by clicking the link in the SMS where included (refer to Section 3.3.3 for more information on survey links in SMS).
+The online survey could be accessed by clicking on the link in the email invitation or reminders or by clicking the link in the SMS.
+Clicking from the email invitation, email reminder or SMS would go directly to the beginning of the survey (refer to Section 3.3.3 for more information on survey links in SMS).